Geotab/generator-addin/README.md

 ### Local Debugging

-- Run and debug the add-in localy without having to add to test database.
+- Run and debug the add-in locally without having to add to test database.
 MyGeotabApi mocks the API object passes to add-in to make requests to you test database.
-- Mock state - Drive add-in will try to use HTML5 features to mock Andoid/IOS device features (ex.
+- Mock state - Drive add-in will try to use HTML5 features to mock Android/IOS device features (ex.
 Geolocation)
 - Automagically lint your scripts
 - Built-in preview server with Webpack's development server
 - Webpack makes use of [ES2015 features](https://babeljs.io/docs/learn-es2015/) by using [Babel](https://babeljs.io) loaders